cypherprotocol/autogig/README.md

 ### `scripts` Folder

-The `scripts` folder contains additional scripts for manual job scraping.
-The `jobs.ts` script reads jobs from a JSON file, retrieves job results using the Google Jobs Listing API, and adds the job link to each job object.
-The updated jobs array can be accessed in the script.
+The `scripts` folder contains additional scripts for manual job scraping using SERPAPI and other APIs.

+- `jobs.ts` script fetches direct job links from provided job_id
+- `allJobs.ts` script fetches all jobs from SerpAPI with a provided query string and location query
+- `embed.ts` script embeds all jobs into the Supabase database using vector embeddings
+- `deduplicate.ts` removes all high similarity jobs from the database, ensuring that only unique jobs are stored

 ### Stack